-Recent research indicates that blue whales reach sexual maturity between the ages of 6-10 years, or when males average about 74 feet (23 m) and females are about 79 feet (24 m).
+Recent research indicates that blue whales reach sexual maturity between the ages of 6 to10 years, or when males average about 74 feet (23 m) and females are about 79 feet (24 m).
 Calves are born at intervals of 2 to 3 years and gestation is about 12 months.
-Calves are 23 to 27 feet (7-8.2 m) long at birth and 3 tons (2,722 kg).
+Calves are 23 to 27 feet (7–8.2 m) long at birth and weigh about 3 tons (2,722 kg).
 Calves nurse for 7 to 8 months and are weaned when they reach 52 feet (16 m) in length.
 At that time they weigh about 23 tons (20,900 kg).
-During the nursing period, calves consume 100 gallons (379 liters) of the fat-rich mother’s milk each day, gain 200 pounds a day, or 8 pounds an hour, and grow 1 and 1/2 inches in length a day.
+During the nursing period, calves consume up to 100 gallons (379 liters) of the fat-rich mother’s milk each day, and gain 200 pounds a day, or 8 pounds an hour.

 DISTRIBUTION AND MIGRATION

 Blue whales may be found in all oceans of the world.
 They migrate to tropical-to-temperate waters during winter months to mate and give birth to calves.
 They can feed throughout their range, in polar, temperate, or even tropical waters.

 Blue whales may be found singly, in pairs or in small groups.
-They are sometimes seen in larger groups and loosely defined concentrations of 50 to 60 have been observed in areas with an extensive abundance of food.
+They are sometimes seen in larger groups and loosely defined concentrations of a dozen or more have been observed in areas with an extensive abundance of food.
 They are fast, strong swimmers, capable of reaching 30 mph (48.3 km/hr) when alarmed, but they usually cruise along at about 12 mph (19.3 km/hr).